nihn/docker-carbon-relay/README.md

 ```

 ## Configuration ##
-You can configure `DESTINATIONS` and `USE_WHITELIST` via environment variables
+You can configure all settings via environment variables prefixed with
-with same names.
+"CARBON_OPT_".
-If you need some not standard configuration copy your own carbon-cache config:
+You can also just create your own image and copy configuration into it:

 ```
 COPY carbon.conf $GRAPHITE_CONF_DIR/carbon.conf